Ryan-Hemrick/single-page-portfolio/README.md

 [Preview the site here (hosted via Netlify)](https://chimerical-selkie-e9a9da.netlify.app)

 ## Development Process
-- Utilized semantic HTML markup, divided into three main blocks, with the *main* block further divided into *section* elements:
+- Utilized semantic HTML markup, divided into three main blocks:
   - Header
   - Main
+    - Further divided into *section* elements
   - Footer
 - Used a mobile-first approach for writing the CSS.
 Utilized two *breakpoint* media queries to adapt the layout for larger devices (Tablet, Desktop)
 - Used a *container* class to set the max-width of the different sections, allowing for full-width backgrounds